 We hope by this message to encourage you to preach the word.
 If you don’t preach, then we hope to instruct you on what preaching should entail.

-Preach Biblically – “preach the word” – preaching should expound the text, the passage, the topic or the doctrine that comes directly from the Bible – too often preaching is man’s topic, opinion, philosophy or psychology that is then supported by something he finds in the Bible – this is not Biblical preaching.
+Preach Biblically – “preach the word”.
+Preaching should expound the text, the passage, the topic or the doctrine that comes directly from the Bible.
+Too often preaching is man’s topic, opinion, philosophy or psychology that he then supports by something he finds in the Bible.
+This is not Biblical preaching.

-Preach Patiently – “longsuffering” – the folks to whom you preach probably won’t come around to the truth the first time you preach it – you must continue to preach patiently until the truth sinks in and their lives begin to change – it is not uncommon these days for men to sit under gospel preaching for several months before they get saved.
+Preach Patiently – “longsuffering”.
+The folks to whom you preach probably won’t come around to the truth the first time you preach it.
+You must continue to preach patiently until the truth sinks in and their lives begin to change.
+It is not uncommon these days for men to sit under gospel preaching for several months before they believe and trust Jesus.